deeplearning4j/nd4j/getstarted.md

 An Integrated Development Environment ([IDE](http://encyclopedia.thefreedictionary.com/integrated+development+environment)) will allow you to edit the source code, debug it and build it with a few clicks.
 The ones suggested here will use your installed version of Java, will talk with GitHub and Maven, which will take care of the dependencies for you.
 Visit our [dependencies](http://nd4j.org/dependencies.html) page to know how to 'easily' change the dependencies later on.

 ### Why you need it
 You want to set up a hassle-free development environment so that you only worry about your code.
+IDEs typically come with Maven support, but we prefer you to install [Maven](#3-maven) so you can run commands directly as instructed previously.

 ### Is it already installed?
 Just check your installed programs.